 For some protesters, the RSF’s assault at dawn came as a surprise.

-Weeks before the attack, the RSF’s commander Mohamed Hamdan Dagalo, better known as Hemeti, said he had refused an order by Sudan’s President Omar al-Bashir, to open fire on the thousands of protesters who had been demonstrating against his three-decade authoritarian rule since December.
+Weeks before the attack, the RSF’s commander Mohamed Hamdan Dagalo, better known as Hemedti, said he had refused an order by Sudan’s President Omar al-Bashir, to open fire on the thousands of protesters who had been demonstrating against his three-decade authoritarian rule since December.

 Disobeying al-Bashir, the military sided with the protesters and removed him from power in April.
 But protesters remained on the square outside the military headquarters, demanding the 10-member Transitional Military Council (TMC) that replaced al-Bashir cede power to a civilian-led authority.